tetracorp/tetracorp.github.io/_posts/2021-10-04-reverse-engineering-amiga.md

 executable program, a tool called a _disassembler_ can recreate the source code from the program (though with certain limitations).

+Even games written in other languages like C or AMOS Basic will be reversed to assembly language.
+There's no known way to reverse a compiled AMOS program back into AMOS (and its assembly output is really ugly).

+#### IRA

 One of the best Amiga-specific disassemblers is the freeware tool [IRA](https://ftp.uni-erlangen.de/aminet/dev/asm/ira.lha).
 This runs natively on Amiga, but it can also be compiled for Windows, Mac and Linux, which is